To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

-Thankfully, many P2P lending websites make this easy by automating it for you and splitting your money between lots of borrowers without any action from you.
+Many P2P lending companies make this easy by automating your lending.
+Some split your money between lots of borrowers without any action from you.

-3. Spread your money between outstanding P2P lending companies
+3. Spread your money between six or more P2P lending providers

-The vast majority of us should stick to the P2P lending companies and IFISA providers who take multiple steps to protect your money.
-They go for super-prime borrowers.
-Or they only lend your money against property that is valued much, much higher than the loan that is taken out.
+The vast majority of us should stick to the P2P lending companies that take multiple steps to protect your money.
+Go for super-prime borrowers.
+Lend your money against property that is valued much, much higher than the loan that is taken out.

-They also usually have other defences which contribute to earning 4thWay PLUS Ratings.
-These things, which are weighed mathematically using international banking standards when calculating their ratings, include:
+Providers often have other defences which contribute to earning 4thWay PLUS Ratings.
+These things, which are weighed mathematically using international banking standards when our specialists calculate their ratings, include: